 #1.
 Prepare All Meals In Advance

 I grocery shop every three days so I am able to prepare meals for my toddlers and for each of my 12-hour shifts at the hospital in advance.
 To avoid scrambling at the last minute, I always make sure everything is ready and packaged to go the night before.

 I prepare several options for the kids’ breakfasts, lunch, and dinner, including:

 - Bananas, apples, kiwis, various berries

 - Veggie/fruit smoothies

 - Sautéed veggies

-In the mornings, I make a vegetable and berry smoothie with 1 tablespoon of Maca powder, flaxseed and/or hemp seeds for protein, and acai powder.
+In the mornings, I make a vegetable and berry smoothie with one tablespoon of Maca powder, flaxseed and/or hemp seeds for protein, and acai powder.
 I alternate my veggies between broccoli, spinach, and kale.
-For the berry part: strawberries, blueberries, and raspberries although sometimes ill add half a banana or mango.
-(The Nutribullet is one of the best inventions of the 21st century, I tell you).
+For the berry part: strawberries, blueberries, and raspberries, although sometimes ill add half a banana or mango.

 I also make several mason jars of overnight oats on Sundays with a variety of flavors: